WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-04-10-implement-azure-storage-tables-queues-and-azure-cosmos-db-table-api.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [70-532, Azure, Certification, Exam, Learning]
+description: Azure Storage Tables can store tabular data at petabyte scale.
+Azure Queue storage is used to provide messaging between application components, as they can be de-coupled and scaled individually.
 ---
 Azure Storage Tables can store tabular data at petabyte scale.
 Azure Queue storage is used to provide messaging between application components, as they can be de-coupled and scaled individually.